muratk5n/thirdwave/en/README.md

 ---

-The sky cld get even more pink if you smoked it
+The sky cld get even more pink if you smoked their product

 Hindustan Times: "Sky turns pink in Australia town, locals think of aliens.
 What actually happened..
 Locals, fascinated by the phenomenon,